You are what you “eat” is a saying that is quite popular and very true. This article discusses 3 Thrilling Nutrition Choices

 Choosing vegetables and fruit for your healthy diet is an important part of living a healthy lifestyle.
 Listed below are a few vegetables and fruits to choose from.

-Beta-carotene gives carrots its orange color and is an important antioxidant and anti-cancer agent.
+Beta-carotene gives carrots their orange color and is an important antioxidant and anti-cancer agent.
 Carrots are also a great source of insulin, a hormone that helps regulate blood sugar levels.

 For example, a cup of broccoli has only 33 calories, while a glass of apple juice has 130 calories.